 You ask me if I think that a sphere which rotates on a plane describes a line equal to its circumference, to which I simply reply yes, according to one of the maxims I have written down, that is that whatever we conceive clearly and distinctly is true.
 For I conceive quite well that the same line can be sometimes straight and sometimes curved, like a string (To Mersenne, 27 May 1638; AT 2, 140–141; translation from Mancosu 2007, 118).

 Whether Descartes had the hidden agenda that Mancosu suggests, the explicit claims used to define the program of problem-solving presented in La Géométrie point to the limitations of Descartes' mathematics.
-Namely, as we have seen above, Descartes' primary focus is on a standard for geometry's “exactness of reasoning” that is bound to clear and distinct motions for construction and to the finite equations to represent curves so constructed.
-There is thus no room in the program of La Géométrie to use infinitesimals in the construction of curves or to treat curves represented by infinite equations, and as such, Descartes had eliminated the very elements of mathematical and geometrical reasoning that made it possible for Newton and Leibniz to develop the calculus come the late seventeenth century.
-Nonetheless, given how quickly Descartes honed his mathematical skills and how quickly he developed his innovative program for geometry, it seems safe to follow Descartes' self-assessment and maintain some confidence that the calculus would have been in his reach had he considered the infinitesimal and the infinite:
+As we have seen above, Descartes' primary focus is on a standard for geometry's “exactness of reasoning” that is bound to clear and distinct motions for construction and to the finite equations to represent curves so constructed.
+Consequently, there is no room in the program of La Géométrie to use infinitesimals in the construction of curves or to treat curves represented by infinite equations.
+As such, Descartes eliminated from his geometrical program the very elements of mathematical and geometrical reasoning that made it possible for Newton and Leibniz to develop the calculus come the late seventeenth century.
+Nonetheless, given how quickly Descartes honed his mathematical skills and how quickly he developed his innovative program for geometry, it would not be too risky to accept Descartes' self-assessment and maintain some confidence that the calculus would have been in his reach had he considered the infinitesimal and the infinite:

 having determined as I did [in La Géométrie] all that could be achieved in each type of problem and shown the way to do it, I claim that people should not only believe that I have accomplished more than my predecessors but should also be convinced that posterity will never discover anything in this subject which I could not have discovered just as well if I had bothered to look for it (To Mersenne, end of December 1637; AT 1, 478; CSMK, 78–79).